Incited By Gov Walz & Mayor Frey, A Minnesota Man Named Pretti Twice Interfered With Federal Police Officers

 Mayor Frey and Governor Walz have challenged the federal government like in no other time subsequent to the establishment of the U.S. Constitution.
 It eerily feels like Minnesota’s leadership is indirectly calling for annexation from the United States.
 I am sure that is what people overseas watching newscasts have concluded.
 A state is actually rebelling against the federal government.
 What a damning presentation!.
 After all, United States federal law is supreme to state law in the area of immigration.
 The Supremacy Clause cannot be any clearer.
 Therefore, it is perplexing and dizzying that Frey and Walz are telling the federal government that it is not permitted to enforce immigration laws in Minnesota.
 Just as disturbing are their orders to their police officers to look the other way when human beings –federal police officers– are being pelted with bottles and bricks, etc. I assert we should be calling the conduct of Frey and Walz insurrectionist activity.
 Use of the “I” word may be gaudy but who could have predicted that a governor and mayor of a U.S. state would have given the order to their police officers not to come to the aid of federal police officers?
 Who could have predicted glaring omissions by Frey, Pritzker, Walz and Newsome as in not informing protestors to refrain from violence against federal police officers –and– not warning Minnesotans that any such violence will result in arrest by local police officers.
 Instead we have politicians telling local cops to look the other way.
 This translates to renegade politicians knowingly attempting to create a civil war between U.S. local police officers against U.S. federal police officers.

-There is a reason why Mr. Pretti stalked ICE officers while he was locked and loaded.
-It was because days earlier, Mayor Frey was on national television telling ICE Police Officers to “Get the f___ out of Minneapolis.”
+Mr. Pretti stalked ICE officers a week prior to his death.
+Therefore, there is a concern that he was locked and loaded when he showed to the protest.
+The officers were rightly vigilant and concerned for their own safety having been physically attacked by protestors and since days earlier, Mayor Frey was on national television telling ICE Police Officers to “Get the f___ out of Minneapolis.”
 In fact, Pretti wasn’t the first armed protestor to heed Frey and Walz’s aggression, it was another Minnesotan who was able to capture the media’s cameras.
 He was so incited by Frey and Walz, that he photographed walking around his Minneapolis neighborhood with an exposed AR-15, daring ICE officers to enter.
 No Minneapolis cops have made any attempt to disarm him.
 He stated: “Yep, this is my block, this is my area.
 I don’t go into other people’s neighborhoods and try to intimidate them.
 I try to protect my people.”
 Within 7 days, there was Mr. Pretti, font and center.
-Don’t blame the cops for shooting Pretti.
-Those officers had every right and reason to be vigilant and to suspect that Pretti came there to harm them.
+Once again, those officers had every right and reason to be vigilant and to suspect that Pretti may be come there to harm them.
+After all, he interfered with an arrest on two occasions, the final interference on the day he died.

 Contact Your Elected Officials